 In Triple Offset design the third offset created by the geometry design of the seating surface.
 The seat is machined into an offset conical profile resulting in a right-angled cone.
 You can see this in the third image with small enlargement of seating angle.

-Butterfly Valve Applications
+Butterfly Valve Body Parts

 - A Butterfly valve is used in many different fluid services and they perform well in slurry applications also.
 They can be used in liquids, steam, cryogenics, cooling water, air, gasses, firefighting & Vacuum services.